Skip to main content

 Life Cycle Analysis of Sugar Cane Ethanol

 Does the production of bioethanol from sugar cane lead to lower net CO2 emissions than bioethanol produced from corn?
-The answer would depend on if sucrose (first generation) or lignocellulose (second generation) from bagasse is the feedstock.
+The answer would depend on whether sucrose (first generation) or lignocellulose (second generation) from bagasse is the feedstock.

 Figure \(\PageIndex{22}\) shows the various stages and processes used to perform LCA on the bioethanol production from sugar cane sucrose.
-It's presented to show the complexity of such analyses, so look at the detail only if you are especially interested.
+It's presented to show the complexity of such analyses, so look at the details only if you are especially interested.

 LCASugarCane_Sucrose_EcuadorFig1.svg

-Figure \(\PageIndex{22}\): Anhydrous ethanol life cycle system boundaries and main product flows quantification for year 2018.
+Figure \(\PageIndex{22}\): Anhydrous ethanol life cycle system boundaries and main product flow quantification for 2018.
 Arcentales-Bastidas, D.; Silva, C.; Ramirez, A.D.
 The Environmental Profile of Ethanol Derived from Sugarcane in Ecuador: A Life Cycle Assessment Including the Effect of Cogeneration of Electricity in a Sugar Industrial Complex.
 Energies 202215, 5421. https://doi.org/10.3390/en15155421.
 Creative Commons Attribution (CC BY) license (https://creativecommons.org/licenses/by/4.0/)

 • 1 ton of sugarcane "at the farm gate” for the agricultural stage;